rhpds/uplift-gitops/ossm-cp/README.md

 When used with an ArgoCD Application, this Helm chart provides the following functionalities:

-1. **Creates the OSSM Control PLane**: Instantiates an OSSM Control Plane server based on the RHSSO Operator.
+1. **Creates the OSSM Control Plane**: Instantiates an OSSM Control Plane server based on the RHSSO Operator.
-1. **Creates the Uplift and Shift Lab**: For `num_users` users in separate namespaces.

 ## Usage